robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `returns for it`__.
 If the last argument starts with `**`, that keyword is recognized to accept kwargs.

-Using the free keyword argument syntax with dynamic libraries is illustrated by the following examples.
+Using the free named argument syntax with dynamic libraries is illustrated by the following examples.
 All the examples use a keyword :name:`Dynamic` that has been specified to have argument specification `[arg1=xxx, arg2=yyy, **kwargs]`.